Deba2301/M1_ContactManagementSystem_Application/1_Requirements/README.md

 Main menu [1] Add a new Contact [2] List all Contacts [3] Search for contact [4] Edit a Contact [5] Delete a Contact [6] Exit

-In this project you learning file handling ,how to write data,delete data and search data form file.I hope my post may help you and you can send email for further help.
+In this project you learning file handling ,how to write data,delete data and search data form file.

 About Contact Management System in C: File handling, data structure, functions are the main things which make up this simple C mini project.
 The key features of contact management system are listed below: